Guide to the Underwriting Process

 Frequently Asked Questions

-It can take an underwriter 5 to 10 days to underwrite your mortgage application.
-However, if there are conditions attached to your approval such as a need to complete a home inspection or an appraisal which can create delays.
+The mortgage underwriting process can take between 24 to 72 hours in Canada, but it will ultimately depend on the lender.
+However, if there are conditions attached to your approval such as a need to complete a home inspection or an appraisal, there can be delays.
 Further delays may arise if your approval is re-conditioned to give you time to fix any issues with the home before you can get final approval.
 A full approval on your mortgage typically takes about 25 days if conditions need to be satisfied or an appraisal is required.

 Can a mortgage fall through during underwriting?